manuparra/cc2122/practice2/REAME.md

 Having done this, you will then need to create the role within the platform and add it to the role platform catalog.

+**For function development you can choose any language that is supported by the functions-as-a-service platform.
+If you want to use another language for function design, you will need to implement the function from a container.**

 ## Function design

 For the design of the face recognition function you can use pre-trained models that allow you to do the detection without having to create a model from scratch.